-1. Log in to the Admin UI on one of your Traffic Managers and select Join a cluster from the Wizards drop down box manu in the tool bar.
+- 1. Log in to the Admin UI on one of your Traffic Managers and select Join a cluster from the Wizards drop down box manu in the tool bar. - 2.
+Step 1 of the Join a cluster wizard requires you to choose whether to scan for existing clusters or manually specify the cluster details.